-If you are self employed, or own a small business which is only staffed by you and a loved one, then a traditional retirement plan is not the best choice for you.
-Specifically designed by the IRS for small business owners, a Solo(k) Plan is a more flexible retirement option, which allows for the investment of funds into almost any type of asset, including real state.
-Below, you can find our various resources on Self Directed Solo(k) Plans, which can provide you with information on these plans, as well as tools, tips and forms to create your own Self Directed Solo(k) account!
+If you are self-employed, or own a small business which is only staffed by you and a loved one, then a traditional retirement plan is not the best choice for you.
+Specifically designed by the IRS for small business owners, a Solo(k) Plan is a more flexible retirement option, which allows for the investment of funds into almost any type of asset, including real estate.
+Below, you can find our various resources on Self-Directed Solo(k) Plans, which can provide you with information on these plans, as well as tools, tips and forms to create your own Self-Directed Solo(k) account!

 The Specialized Difference

 We worked hard to create a plan that marries all the benefits of the Solo(k), with the simplicity of self-directing your account through Specialized IRA Services.
 All in all, this amounts to a plan that is better for you, the investor.

 A Solo(k) has many unique features and benefits.
 These include:

 – Large Contributions.
 You can put more money in this plan, in excess of $50,000 each year per person.

 – Tax Free Loans.
 The loan feature allows you to access money in your retirement account when you need it, without paying taxes or penalties, just interest to yourself.

 – Choose Your Tax Benefit.
 Contributions can be made tax free (Roth), tax deductible (traditional) or both.

 – Flexible Contributions.
 You have the flexibility to change your contributions from year to year based on your income and profitability.

 – Personal Line of Credit.
 You can create a personal or business “line of credit” by personally taking loans from your individual (K) and paying the interest back to your account.